ingenting2/ScalaMandelbrot/README.md

-An exploration of complex orbits and funky visualization in Scala using the Processing Java libraries.
+An inscrutable exploration of complex orbits and funky visualizations in Scala using the Processing Java libraries.